-For C&I, PPP and CRE loans, the Company uses a grading system that relies on quantifiable and measurable characteristics when available.
+For Commercial and Industrial ("C&I"), Paycheck Protection Program ("PPP") and Commercial Real Estate ("CRE") loans, the Company uses a grading system that relies on quantifiable and measurable characteristics when available.
 This includes comparison of financial strength to available industry averages, comparison of transaction factors (loan terms and conditions) to loan policy and comparison of credit history to stated repayment terms and industry averages.
 Some grading factors are necessarily more subjective such as economic and industry factors, regulatory environment and management.
 C&I and CRE loans are graded Doubtful, Substandard, Special Mention and Pass.
-The increase in non-pass credits from December 31, 2019 was primarily due to the Company's proactive approach to downgrade loans that were both in payment deferral due to the COVID-19 pandemic and in higher risk industries such as entertainment, restaurants, retail, healthcare and accommodations.